Sqash/artist-base/README.md

 ## Testing

 Running `grunt test` will run the unit tests with karma.
+They will test with the JSON files used in the app, not dummy data.